Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Analysis

-We focus our analysis on the four components of $t_2$: \begin{itemize} \item KV Cache Transmission Queueing Delay $q_2$: The prerequisite for a decode instance to fetch the KV Cache of a decode request is having sufficient GPU memory.
-However, the iterative token generation process of LLMs makes it difficult to determine the output length of each request in advance, further complicating the estimation of the available GPU memory space of decode instances at any given moment.
-Consequently, KV Cache transmission queuing delays are highly unpredictable for new requests when the decode instance is under high load with limited available memory. \item KV Cache Transmission Time $c$: It is determined by the size of the KV Cache to be transmitted and the available bandwidth. \item Decode Queueing Delay $q_3$: The prerequisite for scheduling Decode requests is that neither the batch size limit nor memory capacity is reached.
-Similar to the analysis of KV Cache transmission queuing delay, since the completion time of ongoing decode requests cannot be determined, the queuing delay for new requests to be scheduled becomes unpredictable when the decode instance is under high load. \item Decode Iteration Time $p_2$: Previous works \cite{zhongDistServeDisaggregatingPrefill2024, duEcoServeEnablingCosteffective2025} have shown that the computation in decode phase is proportional to the number of tokens in the batch.
-The relationship between processing time and token count can be determined through profiling. \end{itemize}
+Here, $t_j = p_j$ if $j > 2$.
+Specifically, $t_2 = q_2 + c + q_3 + p_2$.
+We focus our analysis on the four components of $t_2$: \begin{itemize} \item KV Cache Transmission Queueing Delay $q_2$ and Decode Queueing Delay $q_3$: Having sufficient GPU memory is the prerequisite for a decode instance to fetch the cache of a decode request and execute it.
+However, the iterative process of LLMs makes it difficult to predict the output length of each request in advance, further complicating the estimation of the available GPU memory of decode instances at any given moment.
+Consequently, both queuing delays are highly unpredictable when the decode instance is under high load with limited available memory. \item Cache Transmission Time $c$: It can be determined by the size of the KV Cache to be transmitted and the available bandwidth. \item Decode Iteration Time $p_2$: The relationship between processing time and the number of tokens in the batch can be determined through profiling~\cite{zhongDistServeDisaggregatingPrefill2024}. \end{itemize}

-Based on the above analysis, We summarize two key characteristics of TPOT: \begin{itemize} \item \textbf{Weak Predictability}: Equation \ref{eq:tpot-2} and the related analysis indicate that TPOT is influenced by multiple factors.
-The uncertainty in request output length makes several delays difficult to predict. \item \textbf{Non-monotonicity}: Equation \ref{eq:tpot-1} shows that TPOT is determined by the generation intervals of all tokens.
-Therefore, for the first $a$ and $b$ output tokens of a request, $\frac{\sum_{j=2}^{a} t_j}{a-1}$ and $\frac{\sum_{j=2}^{b} t_j}{b-1}$ can have an arbitrary relationship in magnitude.
+We summarize two key characteristics of TPOT: \begin{itemize} \item \textbf{Weak Predictability}: The uncertainty in request output length makes several delays difficult to predict, resulting in the weak predictability of TPOT. \item \textbf{Non-monotonicity}: Equation~\ref{eq:tpot-1} shows that TPOT is determined by the generation intervals of all tokens.
 Thus, the TPOT of a request does not exhibit a definite monotonic relationship with processing time. \end{itemize}

-\parabf{Insight 3.} The weak predictability of TPOT makes it challenging for the serving system to accurately predict new requests' TPOT using input/output length characteristics and cluster load.
+\parabf{Insight 3.} The weak predictability of TPOT makes it challenging for the serving system to accurately predict new requests' TPOT.
 Real-time monitoring of token generation intervals is required to detect TPOT SLO violations.

 \parabf{Insight 4.} The non-monotonicity of TPOT allows decode instances to tolerate temporary workload spikes.
 Longer generation delays for some tokens do not always result in TPOT SLO violations.